marcotini/grok-imagine-favorites-manager/README.md

 - Download all images and/or videos from your favorites with automatic scrolling
 - Upscale standard videos to HD quality with fast parallel requests
-- Unfavorite items selectively (videos, images, or both)
+- Unfavorite all items at once
 - Automatic filename matching (videos use image names)
 - On-screen progress modal with live updates
 - Cancel operations at any time